wilmTap/analytics-udd/predictive-core.md

 ###Notes
 Where any ethnicity details are unknown, this field must be coded with '90'

-##GENDER
+##SEXID
 ###Description
-To record a Learner's current gender assignment, on the basis of their own self-assessment
+To record a Learner's current sex, on the basis of their own self-assessment

 ###Purpose
 For equal opportunities monitoring within learning analytics / data modelling